hazeez/IDS13/class03/Exercise/Exercise01/README.md

 Let's bring Z-Tables.

-Z-Tables provides us the area under the curve.
+Z-Tables provides us the area under the curve / probability.
 Using Z-tables lets find the area under the curve of `-1.0Z` Since `-1` is a negative Z, we see the negative Z score table and see that the probability is `0.15866` (see figure below)

-i.e if we take a random sample between `-3` sigma and `+3` sigma, the chance of the random sample falling under the area of the curve is `15.866%`.
-Thus Z tables gives the probability.
+i.e if we take a random sample between `-3` sigma and `+3` sigma, the chance of the random sample falling under the area of the curve of `-1Z` is `15.866%`.
+Thus Z tables us gives the probability.

 ![](https://i.imgur.com/ee2w6eZ.png)

-For `+1 Z`, let's refer to the positive Z score table.
+For `+1Z`, let's refer to the positive Z score table.
 The area under the curve is `0.84134`.
 (See fig below).

 ![](https://i.imgur.com/e47TUn3.png)